 - Undergraduate School Records;

-- Master Degree School Records.
+- Masters Degree School Records.

-- Diploma or Undergraduate conclusion certificate.
+- Undergraduate diploma (or conclusion certificate).

-- Other conclusion certificates (MBA, Specialization, among others)
+- Other conclusion certificates (MBA, specialization, among others)

 - Other documents.